ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/preparingProjectData_document.md

-# Preparing the project data
+# Preparing and polish the data: Document level - Without sentence splitting
-Goal prepare the documents into training, test and dev for both german and english.
+Goal prepare the received document into dev, training and test for both German and English.
-The articles are left as they are and not split by sentences.
+The articles are left as they are and not split by sentences, therefore we can compare the translation performance on articel level.

 ## Tasks
- * Split source file into test, dev and training (verify encoding UTF-8, unix file type)
+ * Split source file into dev, training and test (verify encoding UTF-8, unix file type)
  * Split document into dev.en, dev.de and test.en, test.de and training.en, traning.de
- * Add the training set to the training data and execute marian tranining

 ```
 #change delimeter to ;
-#execute powershell script to ensure encoding and line breaks
+#execute powershell script [prepareProjectData.ps1] to ensure encoding and line breaks

 #migrate to unix file ending
 dos2unix original.csv